lost-inthespace/how-to-push-to-gitHub-using-git/README.md

 # upload project to gitHub using git

-* you need to have repo url, to get it create new repo
+* you need to have repo url, to get it create new repo in github

 The Steps: